queil/rooz/README.md

 * So far `linux-amd64` only
 * This is my first Rust project (learning the language) so please excuse me the code quality here
 * rooz's `known_hosts` only contains github.com entries
-* Only tested with some alpine and ubuntu images.
-It may work with other distros too.

 ## Install